garethjmsaunders/digital-code-style-guide/css/02-syntax-and-formatting.md

 3. RGB format is more widely supported in graphic design applications.

 To expand on the first reason, while colours on the web have traditionally been specified using hex codes (e.g. St Andrews Blue is `#00539b`) it is not as easy to estimate the colour just by looking at the code, unless you can convert hex to decimal in your head.
 For example, at a glance `rgb(0, 83, 155)` has about 60% blue and 30% green so you may safely estimate that this is dark blue.

+There is a current trend to prefer HSL as it allows you quickly make things lighter or darker

 #### Alpha transparency